dWelcome to Microsoft Access Database VBA Programming

 The following links below will give you an overview of the basic introducing you to the tools and concepts required.
 In fact, it applies to other Microsoft Office applications and related Visual Basic programming envrionments too.

-This is only the beginning of a long and eventful journey into the world of VBA and to learn more and master the true power of Microsoft Access you may wish to invest in either a book, a course or consider my eBook Programming Microsoft Access with VBA.
+This is only the beginning of a long and eventful journey into the world of Access VBA.
+To learn more and master the true power of Microsoft Access you may wish to invest in either a book, a course or even consider my eBook